 Check out our collection of Halloween crafts for tweens to make

-Some of our favourite mystery books for kids can be found in this booklist
+Some of our favourite mystery books for kids can be found on this booklist

 Make sure you are following along…